Client Pay Portal

 The Importance of UI/UX Design in Software Development

-Why UI/UX design is important to user experience and interactions with software development products.
+How UI/UX design impacts user experiences and interactions in software development products.

 UI design versus UX design

-UI stands for user interface while UX stands for user experience.
-UI typically refers to all the visual components associated with a website or mobile app, whereas user experience has more to do with the planning and design of a user journey through your product.
+UI stands for user interface, while UX stands for user experience.
+UI typically refers to all the visual components that create the look and feel of a website or mobile app.
+In contrast, user experience has more to do with the planning and design of how your product works throughout the user journey.

 “The goal of UI is to create clear, aesthetically pleasing designs that allow users to accomplish their goals efficiently,” explains Lauren Dahlenburg, Lead UI/UX Designer at Bit-Wizards.

-While UI is mostly the look and feel of a website or mobile app, Dahlenburg says it also has an impact on the perceived user experience
+While UI is mostly the look and feel of a website or mobile app, Dahlenburg says it also impacts the perceived user experience.

-“The primary goal of UX is to provide users with a positive experience with your products in order to help solve their needs without barriers or frustrations,” she says.
+"The primary goal of UX is to provide users with a positive experience with your products to help solve their needs without barriers or frustrations," she says.

 Content-Image-1-min.png